philo-meerman/ChatBot_CoCP/README.md

 # Chatbot Project

-This project implements a chatbot using OpenAI's GPT-3.5 Turbo LLM and a RAG model for handling PDF files, with a browser-based user interface.
+This project implements a chatbot using OpenAI's GPT-4o Mini LLM and a RAG model for handling PDF files, with a browser-based user interface.

 ## Setup

 1. Clone the repository.
 2. Install dependencies with `pip install -r requirements.txt`.
 3. Create a `.env` file in the project folder to store your `OPENAI_API_KEY` variable.
-4. The Vector Store should be available.
-Adjust the Config `EMBED_REGEN` parameter to `1` to create it.
-Leave it `0` otherwise.
-5. To run the tests, use the following command: `python -m unittest discover -s tests`.
-6. Run the Flask app with `python web/app.py`.
+4. Run the Flask app with `python web/app.py`.

 ## Usage